MMRIZE/MMM-Scenes2/README.md

   // ... more
 ],
 ```
-Each `enter` and `exit` could have list of `role`. `role` could be the name which you assigned in `classes` of modules, or the object which has definition of the role, or mix of name and objects.
+Each `enter` and `exit` could have a list of roles. `role` could be the name which you assigned in `classes` of modules, or the object which has a definition of the role, or a mix of names and objects.

 When you don't need to order different behaviours to the specific roles in the scene, the names are enough to direct which module will enter/exit.

 - `role`: the name of role-player module(s).
 - `animation`: the name of animation.
-At this moment, the possible animations are defined [here](https://github.com/MichMich/MagicMirror/blob/master/js/animateCSS.js).
+Currently, the possible animations are defined [here](https://github.com/MichMich/MagicMirror/blob/master/js/animateCSS.js).
 Or see [this](https://animate.style/)
 - `duration`: Speed of animation
-- `gap`: Each module of this role start its transition sequentially with this delay.
+- `gap`: Each role module transitions sequentially with this delay.
 If set as 0, all modules of this role start their transition simultaneously.

-For your convenience, You can define `defaultEnter` and `defaultExit` for common setting of all roles unless each value is reassigned in the specific scene.
+For your convenience, You can define `defaultEnter` and `defaultExit` for the common setting of all roles unless each value is reassigned in the specific scene.
 ```js
 config: {
   defaultEnter: {